counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 ### Method: `proposeInstall`

-Generate an app instance ID given details about an app installation.
+Requests that a peer authorize the installation of an app instance.
+At the same time, generate and returns a fresh ID for it, and authorize the installation of that app instance.

 Params:
 - `peerAddress: string`
-    - Address of the peer to install the app with
+    - Address of the peer to request installation of the app with
 - `appId: string`
     - On-chain address of App Definition contract
 - `abiEncodings:`[`AppABIEncodings`](#data-type-appabiencodings)